skipto-landmarks-headings/browser-extension/README.md

 ## Description

-The `SkipTo` browser extension for Firefox and Chrome provides keyboard access to the landmark regions and headings (H1–H6) on a web page.
+The `SkipTo` browser extension for Firefox and Brave/Chrome provides keyboard access to the landmark regions and headings (H1–H6) on a web page.

 When the `SkipTo` menu is opened, it displays a list of landmark regions and